Oxeltech

 3.4 Diagnostic Coverage

-The diagnostic coverage average or DC average is a measure of how much weightage a particular safety channel has on the entire safety function itself.
+The diagnostic coverage average or DC average is a measure of how much weightage a particular safety block has on the entire safety function itself.
+ISO 13849-1 defines DC as: “The measure of the effectiveness of diagnostics, which may be determined as the ratio between the failure rate of detected dangerous failures and the failure rate of total dangerous failures.”

 Figure 14 (Image Source: Oxeltech)

 Inputting values into the above equation will give us a DC average for that safety function.
-In the example, we use the 7 DC values for each safety channel that was relevant to the safety function “Under-Voltage Protection”.
+In the example, we use the 7 DC values for each safety block that was relevant to the safety function “Under-Voltage Protection”.

 MTTFD is simply the number of dangerous failures which is two times the MTTF of the safety function.

-Figure 15 (Image: Oxeltech)
+Figure 15 (Image Source: Oxeltech)

-Once we have a DC average value for each of the safety functions, we used the following table to check if our DC average for each safety function is high, medium, or low.
+Once we have a DC average value for each of the safety functions, we use the following table to check if our DC average for each safety function is high, medium, or low.
 For our under-voltage protection safety function example shown below, the DC average is 96.2 which is a Medium DC average.

 Figure 16 (Image Source: ISO-13849)